leonardr/botfriend/README.md

-But for most common types of bot, there's a more specific class you can subclass, which will eliminate most of the work and any need to deal with the `botfriend` object model.
+But for most common types of bot, there's a more specific class you can subclass, which will eliminate most of the work and any need to deal with the Botfriend object model.

 ## Bots that generate posts on demand